alefnula/patuljak/docs/index.rst

   +-----+-----------+---------+--------------+----------+------------+-----+-------+
   | crc | timestamp | version | previous ptr | key size | value size | key | value |
   +-----+-----------+---------+--------------+----------+------------+-----+-------+
+    32        64        64           64           16          64       ...    ...

+Filds:

+crc
+    32 bit
+    CRC ov the rest of the packet

+timestamp
+    64 bit
+    Current timestamp

+version
+    64 bit version

+previous ptr
+    Pointer to the previous version of this document

+key size
+    Size of the key in bytes

+value size
+    Size of value in bytes

 With each write, a new entry is appended to the active file.
 Note that deletion is simply a write of a special tombstone value.
 Thus, a ``patuljak`` data file